SArpnt/joinFunction/README.md

 # joinFunction

+**notice: this is mainly intended for my own use, it often has breaking changes!**\
+**this readme is also often outdated, look over the code for any new features**

 functions to combine and manipulate functions\
-supports class creation functions (to the best of my knowledge)
+supports class creation functions (for the most part, sometimes still has issues)

 ## usage